T-im4i-k/file_grep/README.md

-The project aims to implement a script able to recursively find all test files in a given directory containing a given string.
+This project provides a script that recursively searches a given directory for text files containing a specified string.